Receivership: A guide for creditors

 In both cases, any funds left over are paid to the company or its external administrator, if one has been appointed.

-If the receiver is appointed under a security interest comprising both non-circulating and circulating security interests (which is common), there will be costs and fees of the receivership that cannot be directly allocated to realising the non-circulating assets or circulating assets.
-These costs are allocated in proportion to the amount realised from the non-circulating assets and circulating assets.
+If the receiver is appointed under a security interest comprising both non-circulating and circulating security interests (which is common), there will be costs and fees of the receivership that cannot be directly allocated to money from selling the non-circulating assets or circulating assets.
+These costs are allocated in proportion to the amount obtained from selling the non-circulating assets and circulating assets.

-If employee entitlements are to be paid by the receiver under a circulating security interest, the payments must be made in the following order:
+If employee entitlements are paid by the receiver under a circulating security interest, the payments are made in the following order:

 - outstanding wages and superannuation